mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 >**<font color="green">Good</font>**: I had difficulty following the first paragraph.
 The sentence structure is repetitive, and it uses the passive voice too heavily.

 This is a more tactful rewrite of the feedback above.
-It calls out specific problems with the writing, and it avoids using the term "you" so that the writer doesn't feel that this is a personal attack.
+It calls out specific problems with the writing, and it avoids the word "you" so that the writer doesn't feel that this is a personal attack.

 ## Decide whether to terminate a writer

-If you've hired the writer on a trial basis, the real interview begins when they send you their first few drafts.
-Now is the time to pay close attention to their work.

-Look out for signs that you should terminate the relationship:
+As you review the writer's first few drafts, look out for signs that you should terminate the relationship:

 * Their writing includes careless errors such as grammar or spelling mistakes.
 * They repeatedly violate your style guide.
 * They miss deadlines.
 * They bill a higher number of hours than you can afford long-term (if you're paying hourly).

 It's a bit of an art to decide when to bail on a writer.
-My own process is to be fairly accepting on a first draft, &mdash; it's okay if they're still struggling to learn my style guide, but I'll end the relationship if it has egregious spelling or grammatical issues.
+My own process is to be fairly accepting on a first draft &mdash; it's okay if they're still struggling to learn my style guide, but I'll end the relationship over egregious spelling or grammatical errors.
 By draft two or three, I expect the writing to be close to publication-quality, but they're usually still learning the nuances of my desired style.

 Remember that [it's hopeless to fix an unskilled writer](/hiring-content-writers/3-screening-candidates/#resist-the-temptation-to-fix-bad-writers).
 If their writing is illogical, boring, difficult to understand, or syntactically incorrect, it'll stay that way for years.